-79. The Wakatipu Basin does not contain any matter (or environmental bottom line) afforded protection under s.6 of the RMA, except for certain waterbodies (and their margins) and except to the extent that part of the site is on the fringe of the Slopehill ONF.
+79. The Wakatipu Basin Zone does not contain any matter (or environmental bottom line) afforded protection under s.6 of the RMA, except for certain waterbodies (and their margins) and except to the extent that part of the site is on the fringe of the Slopehill ONF.
 As Mr Barr states:

-The Wakatipu Basin Zone itself does not comprise any land that is within either an Outstanding Natural Feature (ONF) or Outstanding Natural Landscape (ONL).
+"The Wakatipu Basin Zone itself does not comprise any land that is within either an Outstanding Natural Feature (ONF) or Outstanding Natural Landscape (ONL).
 The Wakatipu Basin Zone is adjacent to, and enclosed by, the ONLs of the District.
 Roche Moutonnee (ONF) are located amidst the valley floor of the Wakatipu Basin.
-Development adjacent to ONL/ONFs has the potential to degrade the important quality, character and visual amenity values of these features, and QLDC is required to protect these from inappropriate use, subdivision and development as a matter of national importance.
+Development adjacent to ONL/ONFs has the potential to degrade the important quality, character and visual amenity values of these features, and QLDC is required to protect these from inappropriate use, subdivision and development as a matter of national importance".
+10

 - 80. I agree with the above statement except that QLDC is not "required" to protect ONFLs from inappropriate use, subdivision and development as a matter of national importance.
 Rather the requirements on QLDC are those collectively under sections 74 and 31 to review objectives, policies, and methods to achieve integrated management of the effects of the use, development, or protection of land and associated natural and physical resources of the district.
 In doing so the Council must "recognise and provide for" the protection of ONFLs from inappropriate subdivision, use, and development. - 81.
 Compared to the suite of provisions proposed by Council, and supported by Mr Barr in 2015, the Council has achieved the provision of a bespoke land use policy framework for the Wakatipu Basin (Chapter 24 of the District Plan).
-It has achieved the following which I applaud: - a.
-Identification of land which can absorb rural lifestyle and residential development - b.
-Identification of particularly landscape values - 82.
+It has achieved the following which I applaud: - Identification of land which can absorb rural lifestyle and residential development; and - b.
+Identification of particularly landscape values. - 82.
 However, in my opinion the planning case for Council has not satisfactorily: - a.
 Identified all the pieces of land in the Basin which can accommodate further rural living development.
-Because of this the policy direction should not discourage rural living opportunities outside the areas of land which the Council has identified can accommodate further rural living development. - Justified the need to avoid rural living development.
-The landscape evidence (relied on in Councils planning evidence) remains at a scale that is not accurate. - c.
-The planning evidence fails to recognise or provide for rural living opportunities on land which can in my view appropriately accommodate further subdivision and development.
+Because of this, the policy direction should not discourage rural living opportunities outside the areas of land which the Council has identified can accommodate further rural living development. - b.
+Justified the need to avoid rural living development.
+The landscape evidence (relied on in Council's planning evidence) remains at a scale that is not accurate.